thillRobot/carla_simulator/docs/PythonAPI.md

 Now you can test the different features included in the API.

 ### Python Dependencies Option 2: Use VENV Environments
 I have only done limited testing for this option.
-This method has been reccomended by the CARLA team and others.
+This method has been reccomended by the CARLA team and others. **I would like to figure this out.**

 This [turtorial](https://antc2lt.medium.com/carla-on-ubuntu-20-04-with-docker-5c2ccdfe2f71) shows a similar way that uses `virtualenv`.
 There are one or two bugs in the tutorial, but overall it was very useful to read because this person is doing something very similar to me.

 ### Python Dependencies Option 3: `$USER` or System wide Installation
-This method is not reccomended because the dependecies may conflict with other projects.
+This method is not my favorite because the dependecies may conflict with other projects. **However, this is the method I am currently using because it is the simplest**.

-The PythonAPI requires NUMPY and PYGAME as described in the [docs.](https://carla.readthedocs.io/en/latest/start_quickstart/) Do I need the `--user` option ?
-What does that even do?
-I think I know.
-FIGURE THIS OUT - USE CONDA TO KEEP DEPS STRAIGHT !!!
+The PythonAPI requires NUMPY and PYGAME as described in the [docs.](https://carla.readthedocs.io/en/latest/start_quickstart/)

 If you are using **Python2.7**: